Closeness to the Diagonal for Longest Common Subsequences in Random Words: Preliminaries

-A subadditivity argument as in Chv\`atal and Sankoff \cite{CS} shows that the above limits do exist.
-When $X$ and $Y$ are identically distributed, then the function $\gamma$ is symmetric about the origin, while a further subadditivity argument shows that it is concave and so it reaches its maximum at $q=0$.
-In general, it is not clear, whether or not it is strictly concave at $q=0$.
-From simulations it seems almost certain that the function $\gamma$ is strictly concave at $p=1$.
-This however might be very difficult to prove.
-(The LCS problem is a Last Passage Percolation problem with correlated weights.
-In general, proving for First/Last passage percolation that the shape of the wet zone is strictly concave seems difficult and in many cases has not been done yet.)
-Note that $q(p)=(p-1)/(p+1)=1-(2/(p+1))$. is strictly increasing in $p$ and is equal to $0$ for $p=1$.
-So, if $\gamma(\cdot)$ is strictly concave at $q=0$, then it reaches a strict maximum at that point.
-In that case, $\gamma^*(\cdot)$ would reach a strict maximum at $p=1$.
-Without the strict concavity of $\gamma(\cdot)$, $p=1$ would not be the unique point of maximal value.\\
+A superadditivity argument, as in Chv\'atal and Sankoff \cite{CS}, shows that the above limits do exist (and depend, for example, on the size of the alphabet but this is of no importance for our purposes).
+For $X$ and $Y$ identically distributed, the function $\gamma$ is symmetric about the origin, while a further superadditivity argument shows that it is concave there and so it reaches its maximum at $q=0$ (see \cite{AHM1} for details).
+It is not known whether or not the function $\gamma$ is strictly concave around $q=0$.
+From simulations this appears to be the case but, at present, a proof is elusive.
+(Again, the LCS problem is a last passage percolation problem, and for first/last passage percolation proving that the shape of the wet region is strictly concave seems difficult and in many cases has not been done.)
+Since $q(p)=(p-1)/(p+1)=1-2/(p+1)$ is strictly increasing in $p$, with $q(1)=0$, if $\gamma$ were strictly concave around $q=0$, then it would reach a strict maximum there.
+Thus, $\tilde\gamma$ would also reach a strict maximum at $p=1$ but, without the strict concavity of $\gamma$, $p=1$ might not be the unique point of maximal value.